 - Organise some informal meetings with potential agents and make sure you can show them a copy of the annual statement and a copy of a lease

-- Talk to other RMCs on other local blocks to ask for reviews and testimonials for their appointed management agents
+- Talk to other local RMCs to gain reviews and testimonials for their block property management and appointed management agents.

 - When you have chosen your management company, a solicitor can draw up a contract or you can adapt a model contract that has been developed by professional bodies.

 Tenants appointing a property managing agent are advised to meet all agents informally prior to any formal arrangement.

 Agree on what responsibilities the managing agent will have

 Tenants are advised to agree the following responsibilities with their agent: